ryoxdx/RetroAchievementsSets/PS2/NFSPS/README.md

 The event to do this on is the Time Attack in the Super Promotion Ebisu Race Day.

-The only upgrades allowed are suspension and tires... and also brakes but who needs them?
+The only upgrades allowed are suspension and tires... and also brakes but they just make you slower so who needs them?

 ### [The Fastest Car in the West](https://retroachievements.org/achievement/553508)

 `Beat a lap time of 0:55.00 in a race on the GP Circuit at Willow Springs.`

-The Big Willow is a fast track, but be careful as the corners are deceptively tricky.
+Big Willow is a fast track, but be careful as the corners are deceptively tricky.
 The last corner can be done flat out if you find the right line.

 ### [The Fastest Road in the Pacific Northwest](https://retroachievements.org/achievement/553509)